detroitenglish/docker-caddy-raspberry-pi/README.md

+# ❗ This image is deprecated and will no longer build ❗

-# Caddy v1 Web Server on Docker for Raspberry Pi (arm7)
+## Caddy v1 Web Server on Docker for Raspberry Pi (arm7)

 A [Docker](http://docker.com) image for [Caddy](http://caddyserver.com) to serve http or https with auto-generated Let's Encrypt certs.